Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 Outcome

-A single platform architecture now serves every hospital size.
+One architecture serves every hospital size.

 The architecture also supports feature-level modularity.
 Gleneagles manages ordering through their internal hospital system, so the Gleneagles deployment removes the Order function from the doctor portal entirely.
 Smaller clinics without internal ordering systems retain it.
 The platform adapts to each institution's existing operational infrastructure rather than imposing a fixed feature set.

-06 Clinical Interface Design
+07 Clinical Interface Design

 Designing for the Physician-Verified Consultation Workflow